adityarana14/VoiceRecognitionToFetchSQLQueries/README.md

 - The `SupplierId` column in the `Products` table is a foreign key to the `Id` column in the `Suppliers` table.
 - The `CategoryId` column in the `Products` table is a foreign key to the `Id` column in the `Categories` table.

-If in the schema there are tables and columns and you never want to be used, you can exclude them from the query generation process by adding them to the `ExcludedTables` and `ExcludedColumns` arrays in the [appsettings.json](https://github.com/marcominerva/DatabaseGPT/blob/master/src/DatabaseGptConsole/appsettings.json#L17-L18) file.
-For example:

 ```
 "DatabaseSettings": {
     "ExcludedTables": [ "dbo.CheckView" ],